 It's something we have to deal with at some point, right?
 Whether it's just a few drops on your regular underwear or waking up in the middle of the night to a small murder scene—it happens.
-If you have been fortunate enough to not experience period stains in your time, consider yourself lucky!
-To help combat this inevitable situation, we have come up with a reference list for the varying degrees of period stains on regular underwear.
+That’s where Saalt Wear comes in!
+Our leak-proof period underwear has your back(side) covered.
+Upgrade your period care and say sayonara to stains.

 You sit down on the toilet and you immediately realize you've leaked through to your undies.
 Worry not!
 If you rinse with cold water right away, the pressure from the water does a great job of dissipating the stain on the spot.
 If you're still seeing an unwanted stain on your underwear after a thorough rinse, use a bit of stain remover and spot treat the area by letting the solution soak for a couple minutes before throwing that pair in the wash.

 You bled through to your pants, you tossed the whole mess in the corner by your laundry (you've got a life too!) and now everything's dry and looks like a lost cause.
 It's totally not!
 Don't throw out those favorite jeans!
 If you have let the stain dry, soak for 6-12 hours and then use Borax, a multi-purpose household cleaner, on the leftover stain.
 Just follow the instructions on the box and those jeans will be good as new.

 If you were wearing your (spendy) cute, silky, lacy undies when the unexpected happened, you didn't spend the money in vain!
 You can still wear your fave pair that make you feel like a boss.
 For delicate materials just use a solution powerful enough to get the job done with one good soak, no need to rub the stain out.
 Try something like The Laundress, a delicate spot removing solution that doesn't require you to agitate the fabric to get stains out.